hogaur/hogaur.github.io/_posts/2020-07-07-Last-ten-years.markdown

 date:   2020-07-07
 categories:
 section: 'Life'
-description: 'Story of me growing up from Seventeen to Twenty Seven.'
+description: 'how life was from Seventeen to Twenty Seven.'
 ---
-*Story of me growing up from Seventeen to Twenty Seven.*

 Ten years of one's life is decent enough long span to think about.
 Interviewees are often asked the question of where do they see themselves in 5 years or ten years.
 It certainly pushes me to consider for the long term.
 But here, in this blog, I am going to write about my last ten years.
 So, this is not a look ahead, but a dive into the past.
 Don't confuse this with ruminating.
 This is associated to an activity of compiling the hardest and easiest life lessons I got and to share them with the broader group.
 This is to encourage self-expression.
 This is lean towards structural thinking.
 And this is for achieving my goal of writing a blog.